This page describes all the tables and views contained in the DB file.

 • Only one record is allowed in this table.

-• The asset_index of any record in the prices table is not allowed to be equal to the asset_index in this table because the price of standard asset is fixed at \(1\).
+• The asset_index of any record in the prices table is not allowed to be equal to the asset_index in this table because the unit price of standard asset is fixed at \(1\).
 (Checked by check_standard_prices view)

 accounts